2017 Honda Civic Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/ Holdback

 Honda Civic Prices - How Much is a Honda Civic?

-To avoid overpaying on a new Honda Civic, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Honda Civic, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend

 What's New for 2017

 Honda lovers will not notice many drastic changes between the 2016 (which had been given a huge face-lift) and the 2017 Honda Civic sedan.
 The biggest change from the 2016 models is that EX-T now comes standard with a six-speed manual transmission.
 Previously, the Civic sedan only came with a continuously variable automatic transmission.

 The 2017 Civic comes in sedan style, as well as a hatchback and coupe.
 Like the sedan, the coupe will also offer the new pairing of the six-speed manual transmission and 1.5-liter turbocharged four-cylinder engine.

 Customers can choose between the Honda LX (the base trim), Touring, EX, EX-L, EX-T, and Sport.
 The LX sedan has a 2.0 4-cylinder engine with automatic transmission (and the option for Honda Sensing) or 6-speed manual transmission.
 The EX-L has a 1.5L 4-cylinder Turbo engine with automatic transmission and options for Navigation or Honda Sensing.
 The EX also has a 2.0 4-cylinder engine and automatic transmission.
 The EX-T has a 1.5L 4-cylinder Turbo engine paired with either a six-speed manual or automatic transmission, and there is the option for Honda Sensing with an automatic transmission.